 All persons who sit for any SMRPCO examination shall:

-- Agree to maintain the confidentially of the examination content and to never disclose examination content to others.
+- Agree to maintain the confidentiality of the examination content and to never disclose examination content to others.
 Prohibited conduct includes disclosure of exam content, removal of exam materials from the examination room, copying by photography, use of audio recording equipment, or any other means that could be used to transfer the content to others.

 - Attest to their identity as the registered examinee, and not represent anyone other than themselves in the taking of the exam.